realmagicgreen/magicgreenastro/src/content/posts/biocoenosis-natural-forests/index.md

 ## MIYAWAKI method

-His method was deemed exemplary in a preparatory report[31] for the 1992 Earth Summit, and in 1994 in the biodiversity congress of the UNESCO in Paris.
+His method was deemed exemplary in a preparatory report for the 1992 Earth Summit, and in 1994 in the biodiversity congress of the UNESCO in Paris.

 The method was also presented in 1991 at the Symposium of the University of Bonn, and at the congresses of the International Association for Ecology, the International Society for Vegetation Science, and the International Botanical Congress, which included new aspects such as the links between growth, natural habitat, and estimated carbon fixation.